 - Not everyone’s seborrheic dermatitis is strictly associated with Candida

-- Focusing on what you should eat instead of shouldn’t will make things easier long term
+- Focusing on what you should eat instead of what you shouldn’t, can make things easier long-term

 There are some other essential aspects that none of these posters really touched upon.
 Such as cortisol and its effect on digestion and inflammation.
 Or how your body actually has two different immune mechanisms and how an imbalance between the two can cause conditions such as seborrheic dermatitis.
 These topics are covered in more detail here.